philpagel/debian-headless/readme.md

 `ARCH` indicates the target processor architecture – e.g. `arm`, `amd`, ...
 This variable is used to construct the correct folder name (`install.amd`) for initrd. `LABEL` is the CD volume label and `USBDEV` is the device that represents your usb stick.
 The latter is needed for `make usb` and `make FAT`

 This script comes with a `preseed.cfg` file that contains the bare minimum for a headless installation.
+You should edit this file to adapt it to your needs.
-Feel free to modify it to your taste.
-For comprehensive information on preseeding study this: https://www.debian.org/releases/stable/i386/apb.html
+E.g. the stock file will set your locale and keyboard map to German.
+This is also the place to configure the login password for the network installation for comprehensive information on preseeding study this: https://www.debian.org/releases/stable/i386/apb.html